ar7ch/iu-ssad/CodeForAssignments1-2/README2.md

 ## Code

 Below is the most interesting method of the adapter.
-The method accepts some data, converts it to the HTML format then passes it to a Web Browser.
+The code accepts some data, converts it to the HTML format then passes it to a Web Browser.

 ```java
 public void createHTML() {